-Click here to shop for Technics Sl Drive
+Click here to shop for Technics Drive Sl in our turntable store.

-Are you looking for Technics Sl Drive?
+Are you looking for Technics Drive Sl?
 Here at Vintageturntablesz.net, we provide details about famous brands of turntables, from both well-known manufacturers as well as small ones.
 You will be able to discover information about parts, manuals and more.
 We know that turntables is important to you, so we'll try our best to keep you informed with current info.

 Thomas Edison is credited with inventing the phonograph in the late 19th century using a cylinder covered in wax.
 Flat discs were introduced in the 1890s, and a few years later came to dominate the market.
-Advances were swift and by the middle of the twentieth century, records were even available in stereo.
+Mass production techniques soon made it possible for nearly everyone to afford a phonograph.

 In the early 1980s, the introduction of the compact disc nearly brought an end to the century of record production.
 Consumers were persistent, and the record is now again enjoying popularity among consumers.